-The decoding accuracies of the seven localizer ROIs (including the clusters located in the left M1/S1, right cerebellum, left putamen, right SMA, and left thalamus) in different learning stages (early and late) and different mappings (Practiced, red solid line; Unpracticed, gray solid line) are presented.
+The classification accuracies of the seven localizer ROIs (including the clusters located in the left M1/S1, right cerebellum, left putamen, right SMA, and left thalamus) in different learning stages (early and late) and different mappings (Practiced, red solid line; Unpracticed, gray solid line) are presented.
 Error bars denote SEM.
 The chance level (at 0.25) is denoted with a gray dotted line.

-Figure X. Decoding accuracy in the default mode network
+Figure X. Classification accuracy in the default mode network